Untaek/Easy-GIF-Encoder/README.md

 Structed GIF Encoder
 ====================

 The GIF Encoder, which have a source code that easy to read.
 Totally based on documentation 'spec-gif89a'.
 Source code is written by Typescript.
 I planned to implement various quantization algorithms.
+This encoder support browser from now on.

 Encoding flow
 -------------
 ![diagram](./diagram.png)

 Purpose
 -------